 Case StudyAccording to his instructor, Ivan can use a calculator for one of his final exams.
 However, he is required to memorize certain business math formulas.
 Before the exam, Ivan writes the most important formulas on a small sheet of paper and tapes the paper to the underside of the calculator.
 During the exam, Ivan looks at the sheet of paper for only one question.
 He remembers the formulas for all the other exam questions.
 Ivan has used an unauthorized aid, which is an academic offence.

-Paying a person or company to complete academic work (e.g., assignment, exam, paper, etc.)
+The act of a student contracting another (for pay, for trade, or for a favour) to complete academic work (e.g., assignment, exam, paper, etc.)

 Frank is in his final semester of his studies.
 Frank has multiple assignments that are due around the same time, including a major research paper.
 Frank discovers a website that sells research papers.
 He checks out the website and finds an example of an essay that is exactly like the topic he would have chosen for his research paper.
 Frank decides to buy the essay and submit it as his work.
 He believes buying the work is OK because his version of the paper, had he written it, would be almost the same as the purchased one.
 However, Frank has committed an academic offence by not submitting his own work.